-Matthew Albert is Director of Research INSERM and Head of the Laboratory of Dendritic Cell Immunobiology at the Institut Pasteur, Paris, leading a team in the area of dendritic cell immunobiology and tumor immunity.
+Matthew Albert was previously Director of Research INSERM and Head of the Laboratory of Dendritic Cell Immunobiology at the Institut Pasteur, Paris, leading a team in the area of dendritic cell immunobiology and tumor immunity.
 He graduated from Brown University, Providence, RI, USA in 1992 with a B.Sc in Chemistry, followed by a Ph.D in Immunology from The Rockefeller University, New York, USA, in 1999 and M.D. in Medicine from Cornell University Medical College, New York, USA, in 2000.

 9th HKU-Pasteur Immunology Course: March 19-31, 2017

 The general theme of this year’s course will be Quantitative Immunology to explore the ongoing transition from reductionist studies, based on the application of genetic approaches in animal models, to a more integrated view […]

 Susceptibility to infections, disease progression and severity, and response to medical therapies and vaccines are highly variable from one individual to another.
 The complexity of individual immune responses is such that it has not […]

 The malignant transformation of cells translates into a major worldwide health, social and economic burden.
 Efforts to define the etiology of cancer, along with the development of new therapeutic approaches to treat them, would […]

 Defining the regulation of antigen cross-priming and T cell effector function

 The objective of this work is to characterize the requirements for the induction of antigen specific T cells.
 Classically, it was believed that antigen presentation on molecules of the class I major histo-compatibility complex […]